appsmithorg/appsmith-docs/troubleshooting-guide/hint-messages.md

 ```

 This message indicates that the datasource or REST API query has been configured with the endpoint URL set to
 `localhost`.
-Please note that Appsmith application will not be able to access your `localhost` endpoint when:
+Please note that Appsmith application may not be able to access your `localhost` endpoint when:

 - the application is hosted on a cloud and you are accessing it remotely.
 - the application is running inside a docker container.